 10. Books – Audio, Read-Aloud, and Individual

 I am the first to admit we have been blessed with three kids who love to read.
-Before each trip we head to the library to find new books for everyone to take along on the road trip.
-Our library has digital media players with books pre-loaded onto battery operated devices that come with headphones.
-Each kid checks out a couple.
+Before each trip, we head to the local library to find new books for everyone to take along on the road trip.

 I also choose a read-aloud book to break up the monotony of the trip and we let them choose two to three books they want to bring along.
 If they lose any of the books on the road, they replace them.